 OU models generalize the BM model by including terms that allow the mean to shift as well as allowing variance to narrow.
 They include a deterministic component of trait evolution that models the tendency of the trait to move toward an equilibrium value.
 Mathematically, the model for trait evolution expressed as a differential equation is

-dX(t)=α(θ(t)-X(t))+σdB(t),
+dX(t)=α(t)(θ(t)-X(t))+σ(t)dB(t),

-where θ(t) is the deterministic equilibrium for the trait at time t and α is an evolutionary rate describing the strength of the deterministic pull (e.g. selection) towards that equilibrium along a branch of a tree.
+where θ(t) is the deterministic equilibrium for the trait at time t and α(t) is an evolutionary rate describing the strength of the deterministic pull (e.g. selection) towards that equilibrium along a branch of a tree.
 Hypotheses regarding trait evolution are specified by painting “regimes” on the tree to indicate where these parameters are expected to shift.
-The simplest OU models allow multiple equilibria leading to the evolution of differences in mean phenotype across regimes (Hansen 1997; Butler and King 2004); for example, in the current study, separate equilibria might exist for paedomorphs, metamorphosers, and direct developers.
+The simplest OU models allow multiple equilibria leading to the evolution of differences in mean phenotype across regimes, so that θ(t) varies with time, but selection strength and noise intensity are constant (αt=α and σt=σ) (Hansen 1997; Butler and King 2004); for example, in the current study, separate equilibria might exist for paedomorphs, metamorphosers, and direct developers.
 Further model extensions also allow the strength of the deterministic pull and the stochastic noise intensity to vary across regimes (Beaulieu, et al. 2012), as might be consistent with the lifting or imposition of constraints on genome size evolution.

 We formalized five hypotheses for how life history regime could constrain genome size evolution in salamanders: (1) Brownian motion: Genome size evolves by purely stochastic evolutionary processes with neither constraint nor bias.
 (2) metamorphosis-other: Metamorphosis imposes a constraint on genome expansion that is distinct from the other life histories.
 (3) meta-paed-dd: Metamorphosis, direct development, and paedomorphosis each impose distinct constraints on genome expansion.
-(4) metaf-metanf-other: Feeding metamorphosis (metaf) and non-feeding metamorphosis (metanf) each impose constraints that are distinct from those experienced by salamander species with other life histories.
-(5) metaf-metanf-paed-dd: non-feeding metamorphic species, feeding metamorphic species, paedomorphic species, and direct-developing species each experience different levels of constraint on genome expansion.
+(4) metap-metanp-other: metamorphosis in plethodontids (metap) imposes constraints on genome size evolution that are distinct from those experienced by non-plethodontid salamanders undergoing metamorphosis (metanp).
+(5) metap-metanp-paed-dd: metamorphosing plethodontid species, metamorphosing non-plethodontid species, paedomorphic species, and direct-developing species each experience different levels of constraint on genome expansion.

 These five biologically-inspired hypotheses are specified by fitting evolutionary models that allow their parameters to vary with life history regime.
 The simplest form allows the equilibrium to vary with life history regime while assuming the rates of evolution are constant across the phylogeny.
 Additional subhypotheses fit evolutionary models that vary stochastic noise intensity values (σ), and/or deterministic pull values (α) according to life history regime (Table 1).
-In all, we tested 21 models to explore life history constraints on genome size and model parameters (Table 2).
-We fit all of the models with the character state of the node at the base of the plethodontid lineage defined as metamorphosing as well as direct-developing (Bonett, et al. 2014), and found that the choice of the basal character state made no qualitative difference to our conclusions.
+In all, we tested 21 models to explore life history constraints on genome size and model parameters (Supplementary Information; Table 2).
+We fit all of the models with the character state of the node at the base of the plethodontid lineage defined as metamorphosing as well as direct-developing (Bonett, et al. 2014), and found that the choice of the basal character state made no qualitative difference to our conclusions (Supplementary Information).
 In addition, we made a series of pairwise comparisons to further assess the degree of influence of feeding metamorphosis, paedomorphosis, direct development, and non-feeding metamorphosis on genome size evolution in combinations of increasing complexity (Table 3).